-In addition, MHN orientations and workshops on various wellness and self-improvement topics are offered in a group setting.
+In addition, LifeWorks orientations and workshops on various wellness and self-improvement topics are offered in a group setting thorough the year and are advertise by email.

 Resources for Counseling, Treatment and Rehabilitation

 The following counseling, treatment, and rehabilitation resources are available for the treatment of alcohol and drug dependence and abuse.